DARMA-tasking/LB-analysis-framework/docs/pages/input_data.rst

   Schema(
             {
-                'type': And(str, lambda a: a in allowed_types, error=f"{self.get_error_message(allowed_types)} must be chosen"),
+                'type': And(str, lambda a: a in ("LBDatafile", "LBStatsfile"), error=f"{self.get_error_message(allowed_types)} must be chosen"),
                 'phases': [
                     {